kylecarhart/Google-Domain-Filter/README.md

 ### Build for Production

 Run `npm run build` to create a build for production.
-Then follow steps to properly sign the extension using `web-ext`.
+Then run `web-ext build` in the `dist` folder to make a build.